-To use Particle-mesh Ewald summation for Lennard-Jones interactions in GROMACS, specify the following lines in your .mdp file:
+As an example for using Particle-mesh Ewald summation for Lennard-Jones interactions in GRO-MACS, specify the following lines in your .mdp file:

+'''

 vdwtype = PME

-rvdw = 1.0
+rvdw = 0.9

+vdw-modifier = Potential-Shift

-rlist = 1.0
+rlist = 0.9

-rcoulomb = 1.0
+rcoulomb = 0.9

 fourierspacing = 0.12

 pme-order = 4

 ewald-rtol-lj = 0.001

 lj-pme-comb-rule = geometric

+'''

-The fourierspacing and pme-order are the same parameters as is used for electrostatic PME, and ewald-rtol-lj controls splitting between real and reciprocal space in the same way as ewald-rtol.
+The same Fourier grid and interpolation order are used if both LJ-PME and electrostatic PME are active, so the settings for fourierspacing and pme-order are common to both. ewald-rtol-lj controls the splitting between direct and reciprocal space in the same way as ewald-rtol.
 In addition to this, the combination rule to be used in reciprocal space is determined by lj-pme-comb-rule.
 If the current force field uses Lorentz-Berthelot combination rules, it is possible to set lj-pme-comb-rule = geometric in order to gain a significant increase in performance for a small loss in accuracy.
 The details of this approximation can be found in the section above.
-The implementation of LJ-PME is currently unsupported together with the Verlet cut-off scheme and/or free energy calculations.
-These features will be added in upcoming releases